FERODO® Expands Its Zero-Copper Brake Materials Portfolio to the OE Commercial Vehicle Segment

 - Further developed to match the specific demands of commercial vehicles (CVs), copper-free materials were technically released in 2022 with the first OE CV projects underway

-/EIN News/ -- CHAPEL-EN-LE-FRITH, United Kingdom, July 20, 2023 (GLOBE NEWSWIRE) -- Tenneco’s Ferodo original equipment (OE) braking business, one of the first to offer low- and zero-copper brake pads, has been supplying OE LV customers with low- and zero-copper friction products since 2012.
+/EIN News/ -- NORTHVILLE, Mich., July 20, 2023 (GLOBE NEWSWIRE) -- Tenneco’s Ferodo original equipment (OE) braking business, one of the first to offer low- and zero-copper brake pads, has been supplying OE LV customers with low- and zero-copper friction products since 2012.
 Building on this success, this Ferodo braking technology has been further developed to match specific demands of CVs, particularly heavy-duty trucks and trailers.

 Ferodo’s advanced brake pad formulations are designed to meet current and forthcoming environmental legislation without compromising pad performance, allowing customers to satisfy markets across the globe with one single specification.
 Following the OE technical release for CV applications in 2022, first Ferodo copper-free OE CV brake pads were introduced in series production for truck applications in the North American market.
 Further projects are underway globally, with series production expected during 2023.